cevateness/pytorch-studies/README.md

 # pytorch-studies
-A repository for studies with various aspects of neural networks, PyTorch implementations on machine learning tasks: prediction, classification, and reinforcement learning
+A repository for studies with various aspects of neural networks, PyTorch implementations on prediction, classification or action based(RL) problems.